Welcoming and Affirming Environment

 Exploring

-Opportunities for input and feedback about school and classroom culture from students and families are not available.
+I rarely (around once per year) offer opportunities for input and feedback about school and classroom culture from students and families.

 Growing